Mvrkery/Data-Science-Bootcamp-Projects/R-Projects/README.md

 - The second project scrapes the Apple iPhone 14 Pro phone specifications from the GSMArena website.
 It does this in a similar way to the first project

 - Both projects are examples of web scraping using R. Web scraping is a technique for extracting data from websites.
 It can be used to collect data for a variety of purposes, such as market research, price comparison, and data analysis.

+## Diamonds Visualization
+- The R Markdown code I provided creates six plots of the diamonds dataset:

+- Scatter Plot - Carat vs. Price: This plot shows the relationship between the carat weight and price of diamonds.
+- Box Plot - Cut vs. Price: This plot shows the distribution of prices for each diamond cut.
+- Histogram - Distribution of Carat: This plot shows the distribution of carat weights for all diamonds in the dataset.
+- Bar Plot - Frequency of Cuts: This plot shows the number of diamonds in each diamond cut category.
+- Density Plot - Price by Cut: This plot shows the distribution of prices for each diamond cut, overlaid on top of each other.
+- Faceted Scatter Plot - Carat vs. Price by Cut: This plot is similar to the scatter plot above, but it is faceted by diamond cut.
+This means that there is a separate scatter plot for each diamond cut category.
+- All of the plots are labeled with appropriate titles, axes labels, and legends.
+The plots are also formatted in a consistent style, with a blue and black color scheme.